 Iframes, when incorrectly handled, can pose significant security risks in various ways.
 For example, the iframe is trusted by the user, but can serve up content from a different domain.
 This can cause it to become vulnerable to a number of user-compounded threats.
 There may also be a risk of cross-site scripting and similar vulnerabilities being aggravated.

 They are also susceptible to click-jacking attacks if not implemented properly, letting a malicious attacker overlay a friendly site where the user is clicking, over the iframe, tricking the user to login when it’s not aware.

-Curity provides secure iframes.
+The Curity Identity Server provides secure iframes.
 These protect the organization from the potential attacks that can be targeted against framing solutions.
-With Curity it is not possible to perform click-jacking attacks and it's not possible to frame the authentication on untrusted domains.
+With the Curity Identity Server it’s not possible to perform click-jacking attacks and it’s not possible to frame the authentication on untrusted domains.
 This not only solves the issues with iframes, but even adds an additional level of trust since the identity provider now can assert that the frame is never loaded on malicious sites.

 This makes it possible for organizations keep the user on the same site even when authenticating.

 Not only does the Curity Identity Server support SSO but it also supports all single logout mechanisms defined in the OpenID Connect standard, giving you the perfect tools for ensuring that SSO is securely cleaned up.